wp-plugins/adkingpro/readme.txt

 starts for you is also modifiable within the settings section.
 Giving your advertisers a detailed view of the clicks they received on your site is important, so with Ad King Pro, you can export a banners stats in either CSV or PDF format.

-NEW! in version 1.2 -

-Now assign adverts an impression and click price.
+Assign adverts an impression and click price.
 The details section and PDF will then calculate and display how much you have earnt from your advertising.
 Revenue made from advertising is what it is there for, give detailed reports of your advertisers banners with an outline of how much you are owed.